Aidenseo3180/blog-web-application/README.md

 *  Also add the virtual IP address of web app in Azure to Db server Firewall rule.

 To see errors during the deployment process:
 * Set `ASPNETCORE_ENVIRONMENT` to Development from Azure Server.
-Go to App Service, Configuration, New Application Setting, and add ASPNETCORE_ENVIRONMENT to name, Development to value.
+Go to App Service, Configuration, New Application Setting, and add ASPNETCORE_ENVIRONMENT to name, Development to value

 ## License